rutger-speksnijder/restphp/README.md

 ```sh
 composer require "rutger/restphp"
 ```
-Or you can download the package and create an autoloader for it (below is an example how to do this).
+Or you can download the package and create an autoloader for it (below is an example of how to do this).

 ## Configuration
 Before you start using RestPHP change the config.php file located in the package's folder.